Don’t Blame the Squad; End the Killing

 But the anger toward her has not subsided.
 Indeed, as the conflict that Hamas escalated has intensified, so has the blowback being visited upon those who argue against further bloodshed.

-Even before Israel’s planned ground invasion to wipe Hamas off the face of the Earth, the death toll involving Palestinian civilians had soared to more than twice the 1,400 Israelis killed in the original Oct.
-7 attack.
-Of the more than 7,000 Palestians who have perished as of Oct.
-26, about 2,900 are children.
+Even before Israel’s planned ground invasion to wipe Hamas off the face of the Earth, the death toll involving Palestinian civilians has far surpassed the 1,400 Israelis killed in the original October 7 attack.
+Of the more than 8,300 Palestinians who have perished as of October 30, nearly 3,500 are children.

 The argument has been made by the American Jewish Committee and others that the deaths are not comparable, as Hamas deliberately targeted civilians while those who have been foreseeably killed by Israel’s punishing air strikes are “collateral damage.”
 It’s a distinction whose relevance is likely to be lost on those who are killed, and those left to mourn them.
 What’s disgraceful and repugnant is war itself.

-Note: Editor's note: This article has been edited to reflect the most recent Palestinian civilian death toll in Gaza as of October 30, 2023.